neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/js-variables-and-numbers.md

 | `%`      | 12         | The remainder or modulus.
 Gives you what remains after a whole number division: `8 % 3 -> 2`. |

 The remainder is a very useful operator, but might be difficult to understand at first.
-A real live example for it is time on a clock.
-After noon you don't reach 13 am but you start over at 1pm.
-3 hours after midnight you don't have 15pm (or 27h in the 24h format) but but 3am.
+A real live example would be time on a clock.
+After noon, you don't reach 13am but you start over at 1pm.
+3 hours after midnight you don't have 15pm (or 27h in the 24h format), but 3am.
 It is whatever hour we have mod 12.

 You can use this operator to determine if a number is even or odd: